 Restasis has an average retail price of $729.74.
 Medicare Part D patients may have to pay $42.
 They may, however, have to pay more than $640.

-A lack of oversight by the government
+A lack of oversight by the government:

 Drug prices are set or regulated by the federal government in some countries.
 In the United States, however, this is not the case.
+Insurance companies are unable to bargain.

 There is no single federal health insurance system in the United States.
 Instead, Americans purchase health insurance from a variety of private companies.
 Each insurance company has a meeting with pharmaceutical companies.
 Then it tries to negotiate the drug’s price to keep costs low for its recipients.
 Regrettably, insurance companies do not have much negotiating power.
 If a pharmaceutical business disagrees with the price of a drug, an insurance company can refuse to cover it.